tarsmachine/tarsmachine.github.io/index.md

 <img src="images/43039A.png" alt="sample image" width="200" height="200">

-### Memo
+### Sorting Memo

-Sorting: Fastest Search Engine for Personal Digital Memories
+Intro: Fastest AI-Powered Search Engine for Personal Screenshots, Videos

 ⚡️ Privacy Firt: All data processed on device.
 Nothing is sent to any server